Let’s face it, I am obsessed with Italy, and Sorrento, Italy, is one of the reasons why.

 18. Punta Campanella Natural Marine Reserve

-Head to the Punta Campanella Natural Marine Reserve if you want to see the Amalfi Peninsula from an entirely different vantage point.
+Head to the Punta Campanella Natural Marine Reserve to see the Amalfi Peninsula from an entirely different vantage point.

 The reserve, located on the Sorrentine Peninsula just west of Sorrento, includes the waters and about 30 kilometers of coastline facing Sorrento, Italy.